 And the last step in character detection is character ROI separation and cleaning:

 OCR of handwritten characters is a rather difficult task.
 For now, today’s software and developed algorithms can not achieve 100% accuracy (not even a real person can always recognize what was written).
 But OCR final result can be increased by iterating preprocessing-recognition sequence.

 Using developed algorithms, we were able to achieve a pretty good level of accuracy.
 Some results you can see lower:

-After conducting a research for similar solutions we haven’t found on the market any available OCR software which could give us positive results on our test images.
+After conducting research for similar solutions we haven’t found on the market any available OCR software which could give us positive results on our test images.
 Most applications for handwritten text recognition still do not perform preprocessing correctly right from the start.
-To get better results, you will need to have some experience in the area to fine tune this software.
+To get better results, you will need to have some experience in the area to fine-tune this software.

 We have tested a number of applications for OCR like ISkySoft, Online OCR service, FineReader, OCR Space to try and get better results, which you can see below:

 For the development of our own software, we used Python and OpenCV.